About Succulent Senecios

 Unless you live along the coast of Southern CA, where senecios do best, use fish hooks instead string of pearls to suggest falling water in succulent-planted fountains and birdbaths.

-Senecio peregrinus (String of dolphins) has charmed the garden world.
+Curio x peregrinus (String of dolphins), a hybrid between Curio rowleyanus and Curio articulatus, has charmed the garden world.
 Curved, cylindrical and pointed leaves resemble dolphins which, aligned along thin stems, look like they're leaping.
 Grow in dappled shade, not full sun, or indoors near a bright window.
 Use fast-draining "cactus mix" soil.
 Water thoroughly and then let go nearly dry before watering again (test with a wood chopstick).

 Curio rowleyanus (string of pearls) is arguably the most popular hanging succulent for containers.
 Care for it as you would string of dolphins, detailed above.
 Take care not to plant it in a pot with a rim so thin that it'll shear off delicate, spherical leaves as stems grow longer and heavier.

 Curio herreanus (String of tears), with chubby leaves that appear striped, is another that suggests beads.
 (FYI, an inside joke among succulent collectors is "watch how you say the Latin name.")

 Senecio kleiniiformis (Spear head) has potential for being the next string of dolphins if someone comes up with an endearing animal that its winged and pointed leaves resemble.
 It's also a beautiful blue.
 In greater light, leaves shorten and plants form a tighter cluster.

 Senecio macroglossus looks like ivy, but its daisylike flowers give it away.
 Leaves have a waxy feel and though thin, are definitely succulent.

 Senecio jacobsenii turns shades of purple, lavender and pink when given adequate sunlight.
-Otherwise it stubbornly stays chartreuse.
+Otherwise it stubbornly stays green.
 The plant's overlapping leaves resemble bunches of flat grapes.
 Has orange flowers.

 Most but not all of these are good in the ground as garden plants.
 Stems tend to get heavy over time and may flop---the plant's way of propagating itself (roots may grow from stems that touch the ground).
 Prevent ungainly, rangy plants by trimming back.
 Where cut, stems will branch, and you can use cuttings in gaps to start new plants.
 See how.